- 01Lumber is up 22%, steel up 18%, and copper wire up 15% since January -- these aren't projections, they're today's prices at your supplier

 - Copper wire: Up 15%.
 Full rewire on a 3-bedroom that was $4,800 is now $5,520.

-What's Already Locked vs. What's Exposed
+What's Locked vs. What's Exposed

 The Retaliatory Mess

-The practical takeaway: get quotes in writing with expiration dates.
-If your supplier says "price good for 30 days," get it on paper.
-If they won't commit to a timeframe, that tells you everything about where they think prices are heading.
+For a buy-and-hold investor in Indianapolis or a flipper in Raleigh-Durham, the chaos means price swings.
+The quote you got last Tuesday might not hold next Tuesday.
+Get quotes in writing with expiration dates.
+If your supplier won't commit to a timeframe, that tells you everything about where they think prices are heading.

 Three Moves to Make Right Now

-If you've got a rehab in progress or starting within 60 days, pre-buy your materials now.
+Move 1: Lock materials on active projects.
+If you've got a rehab in progress or starting within 60 days, pre-buy materials now.
 Yes, it ties up cash.
-Yes, you'll need storage.
-But locking in lumber at today's 22% premium is better than waiting for the 30-35% premium that's coming if the Canadian tariffs stick through summer.
+But locking lumber at today's 22% premium beats waiting for the 30-35% premium coming if Canadian tariffs stick through summer.
+A flipper in Jacksonville bought his entire framing package for three projects in one order -- $38,000 upfront.
+If prices climb another 10% by June, he just saved $3,800.

-Every dollar of tariff increase on new construction is a dollar of relative discount on existing inventory.
-A 1,600 sq ft ranch built in 2003 in Kansas City doesn't care about 2025 lumber prices.
+Move 3: Buy existing, skip new.
+Every dollar of tariff increase on new construction is a relative discount on existing inventory.
+A 2003 ranch in Kansas City doesn't care about 2025 lumber prices.
 The framing's done.
-The roof's been on for 22 years.
-Your rehab is cosmetic and mechanical — not structural.
+Meanwhile, the new-build down the street just got $28,000 more expensive.
+Fewer new homes, less competition for your rental, and your cap rate on existing inventory just got better.

 Where This Goes From Here

-The most likely scenario?
-Partial rollbacks on lumber over the summer as housing starts data comes in ugly.
-The administration doesn't want to own a construction slowdown heading into election season.
-But "partial rollback" means prices settle at 10-15% above pre-tariff levels.
+The USMCA pause expires mid-April.
+EU retaliation kicks in May.
+Most likely scenario: partial rollbacks on lumber over the summer as housing starts data comes in ugly.
+But "partial rollback" means prices settle 10-15% above pre-tariff levels.
 Not zero.

 The investors who adjusted their numbers in 2018 during the last tariff cycle picked up the best deals while everyone else panicked.
 Same playbook.
 Different year.